adaprime/adaprime.github.io/_pages/about.md

 * Built with SEO best practices in mind
 * Customize everything – colors, spacing, fonts, sizes etc. – via a simple settings file
 * Works with GitHub Pages
-* Updated and supported by the developers
+* Updated and supported by the developer

-## Get Duet

-Duet is created and supported by [Jekyll Themes](https://jekyllthemes.io), and is available for $29.

-<a href="https://jekyllthemes.io/theme/duet-portfolio-jekyll-theme" class="button button--large">Get This Theme</a>